jburzynski/TypeGenDocs/source/generationspec.rst

 Generation spec is one of the two ways of selecting C# types to be generates as TypeScript sources (the other one being :doc:`attributes <attributes>`).

+Using a generation spec has a few advantages over attributes:

+- you can generate types from external assemblies
+- configuration is not tied up to a type - you can make different configurations for the same type in different generation specs
+- you can create reusable configurations and combine them together

+Generation specs are especially well suited for large projects or projects with complicated logic for generating TypeScript files.

 Overview
 ========